 Benefits of Guest Access on Teams

 Here are some of our favorite functions and outcomes of adding external users with guest access to your Team:

 By inviting your customers, vendors, or suppliers to your MS Teams account, you can streamline collaboration and benefit from a fast and uninterrupted communication channel.
 Keeping communication inside one comprehensive platform aids with overall security and organization, as well as enabling you to keep the convenience of remaining inside your own communication tool.

 Attempting to synchronize all of your team members and contractors’ individual work can be challenging, especially if your company is expanding.
 MS Teams’ guest access allows all the users you invite to work simultaneously on the same document or project.
-This is true even for external users who are not licensed for Teams or even Office 365.
+This is true even for external users who are not licensed for Teams or even Microsoft 365.

 Assign Tasks and Keep Everyone Updated

 Through the Planner function, you can send out notifications, reminders, and updates to every member of your team, including partners from other organizations.
 This allows you to keep everybody on the same page and even assign tasks directly through the platform.

 Keeping track of when each of your contractors, clients, or vendors are available for meetings or appointments can be challenging.
 With MS Teams’ Guest Access, each of your guests can set up their availability—information that is available for you to view at all times.